 Noneconomic damages are general damages awarded for emotional injuries.
 This includes depression and anxiety from an accident, but it also includes pain and suffering.
 Medical bills don’t fall here.
 Generally, these damages enhance the economic damages a person can receive.
 In some situations, they can be much larger than the medical bills themselves.
-Noneconomic damages are more speculative so it can be difficult to evaluate up front.
+Noneconomic damages are more speculative, so it can be challenging to evaluate upfront.

 Limitations on Medical Expenses as Damages

 In California, the Supreme Court has made this inquiry more onerous.
 Howell v.
 Hamilton Meats & Provisions, Inc., 52 Cal.
 4th 541 (2011).
-In Howell, the court held that plaintiffs can only recover the medical expenses that are reasonable and actually “incurred.”
+In Howell, the court held that plaintiffs could only recover the medical expenses that are reasonable and actually “incurred.”
 This means California plaintiffs have an even harder time recovering the full amounts billed by their medical providers.
-Rather their recovery of medical expenses can be limited to amounts accepted by the medical service providers as payments in full.
+Instead, their recovery of medical expenses can be limited to costs accepted by the medical service providers as payments in full.

-Howell effectively limited California plaintiffs’ recovery to whatever their insurance company agreed to pay the medical service provider for the services.
+Howell effectively limited a California plaintiff's recovery to whatever their insurance company agreed to pay the medical service provider for the services.
 Since insurance companies tend to have negotiated discounts on services with each doctor and hospital, this lowered the amount that California plaintiffs can recover.

 Medical liens are not necessarily a limitation on damages.
 Medical liens are often used to fund medical services when someone without insurance has been hurt in an accident or if an injured person doesn’t want to use their own health insurance for medical treatment for whatever reason.
 The uninsured plaintiff allows the medical service providers to take a lien out against their claim.